Who are the Tour de France commentators?

 So, with every one tuning in for a glimpse of the action, recruiting the top sport’s commentators and pundits to scrutinise the goings on in the race is an important job for the TV bosses.
 So, who are the people behind the voices we hear every day for five hours a day?
 We take a look at some of the commentators for this year’s race.

-ITV has been a long-time broadcaster of the Tour de France on free-to-air television in the UK, and their line-up of commentators has been set for some time.
+2025 is the last year that long-time broadcaster ITV will be showing the Tour de France on free-to-air television in the UK.
+The channel's line-up of commentators has been set for some time.
 Commentary veteran Phil Liggett and the late Paul Sherwen provided commentary from a US feed up until 2016, when ITV brought in their own commentators.
 Journalist (and Rouleur columnist) Ned Boulting took over the mic along with former British pro and four-time Tour de France stage winner David Millar, and the pair have been working on the Tour for ITV ever since.
-Presenter Gary Imlach hosts ITV’s highlights show for each stage, who started his 35th Tour de France this year.
+Presenter Gary Imlach hosts ITV’s highlights show for each stage.

 David MillarDavid Millar provides analysis commentary for ITV (Getty Images)

-In the commentary box for Discovery+/Europort is commentator and author Carlton Kirby, who has been on Eurosport's cycling coverage for a very long time, and shares the lead commentary duty with another long-time Eurosport commentator Rob Hatch, interchanging throughout the day.
+In the commentary box for Discovery+/TNT is commentator Rob Hatch, who has been on TNT's cycling coverage for a long time, and shares the lead commentary duty with another long-time Eurosport commentator Carlton Kirby, interchanging throughout the day.
 They are also joined by four-time green jersey winner Sean Kelly, 12-time stage winner Robbie McEwen, and former British champion Adam Blythe.
 There's also the voice of Jonathan Harris-Bass (@jhbfoodiecyclist) from HQ to talk about food and other stuff when the action lulls.

 The analysis show titled The Breakaway either side of the race is hosted by journalist and presenter (and Rouleur columnist) Orla Chennaoui.
 She is joined every day by McEwen, Blythe, and 2012 Olympic gold medalist Dani Rowe in the studio to discuss the daily happenings.